On Parametric Linear System Solving: Conclusions

 \section{Conclusions}

-We have shown that using the CTNSF to solve parametric linear systems is of cost polynomial in the dimension of the linear system and polynomial in parameter degree, for problems containing up to three parameters.
+We have shown that using the CTSNF to solve parametric linear systems is of cost polynomial in the dimension of the linear system and polynomial in parameter degree, for problems containing up to three parameters.
 This shows that polynomially many regimes suffice for problems of this type.
-To the best of our knowledge, this is the first method to achieve this polynomial worst case.
+To the best of our knowledge, this is the first method to prove a polynomial regime bound for parametric linear systems with at most three parameters, certainly in the constructible-regime model considered here.

 It remains an open question whether, for linear systems with a fixed number of parameters greater than three, a number of regimes suffices that is polynomial in the input matrix dimension and polynomial degree of the parameters, being exponential only in the number of parameters.